 Recruiting is both expensive and challenging, particularly if you’re trying to hire for senior roles, so being able to turn to a pool of internal candidates can be a big time and cost saver.

 Your hiring manager will already have a pretty solid idea of a candidate’s competency, while the candidate probably has a relatively good grasp of the open role and its requirements.
 There’s the added bonus of the internal candidate being a good cultural fit and an overall known quantity too.

 Often internal candidates are forced to apply if they’re interested in an open role.
 This is inefficient and dissuades many from throwing their hat into the ring.

 Instead, create talent pools for internal candidates and promote open roles in a similar way that you would to external candidates.
 This will result in far more internal applications, and more effective succession planning.

 For any company investing heavily in internship or work experience schemes, talent pools make a lot of sense.

 Interns tend to receive a pretty significant amount of training while they’re at your company.
 At they end of their internship there may not be any openings, or they might not apply directly, so often adding them to talent pools is the best option.

 This way you can track their development and contact them when they're a better fit for your company.

 Many people will be open to re-joining a few years down the line.
-Now, this does not mean that they'll re-apply.
-What it does mean though, is that if you re-engage them with the right opportunity, they'll be open to it.
+Now, this does not mean that they’ll necessarily re-apply.
+What it does mean, though, is that if you re-engage them with the right opportunity, they’ll be open to it.

-This means that talent pools are the perfect way to monitor company leavers.
-All of your ex-employees will be constantly developing and learning new skills, chances are they'll look pretty different a few years later.
+This means that talent pools are the perfect way to monitor company leavers/alumni.
+All of your ex-employees will be constantly developing and learning new skills, so chances are they'll look pretty different in a few years.